TooTallNate/node-wav/README.md

 ========
 ### `Reader` and `Writer` streams for Microsoft WAVE audio files

-This module offers reader and writer classes for Microsoft WAVE files.
-If you're a C person, this module is like `libsndfile`, except this is pure JS (but not yet as full-featured).
+This module offers streams to help work with Microsoft WAVE files.

 Installation